kherron13/330_project3/SRS.md

 The interface of the app is fairly easy to navigate, so the user should not have any problem when viewing, deleting or creating notes.
-The user is then able to adjust the duration, productivity interval, and break interval in order to facilitate working on school tasks.
+The user is then able to adjust the productivity interval,and break interval in order to facilitate working on school tasks.
 Flashcards are able to display some information while simultaneously hiding the rest of the information so as persuade the user to fill the rest of the information from his knowledge in order to prepare for test time.
-We decided on using something similar to the Flashcard Generator on Quizlet.

-The to do list should have no problem creating a list of tasks that need to be checked off before their respective due date.
-The user should be able to group related tasks, and to adjust the notifications between each task.
+The to do list should have no problem creating a list of tasks that need to be checked off.
 Since we decided on creating an iOS native app, we will then follow Apple’s guidelines and policies for allowing applications to be submitted and uploaded on their store.
 Link:
 [*https://developer.apple.com/app-store/review/*](https://developer.apple.com/app-store/review/)